Kayl-669/innobackupex_cli_menu/README.md

 6. (Optional) Enter 6 to fully prepare the backup - rolling backup uncommitted transactions.
 On the plus side, this reduces the startup time of the server once you’ve restored the data.
 On the otherhand, you can't continue to do incremental backups on top of backups that have been fully prepared.
 7. (Ensuring the target server is stopped) Enter 7 to copy the backup files to the target host’s datadir, additionally changing their ownership to the *mysql* system user. *innobackupex_cli_menu.sh* then gives you the option to start the target MySQL service. **Note:** internally the script uses `service mysql start` which may not be useful for bootstrapping.

-## How-to: Create a backup routine to backup a single database
+## How to create a backup routine to backup a single database
 Note: the backup script currently only supports doing a full backup once every 24 hours.
 It’s user has to specify the time that this takes place and then specifies the period the script should wait before doing each and every incremental backup.

 The easiest way to select a single database to do a partial backup from is to edit the repl.cnf file in the same directory as the innobackupex_cli_menu.sh script.
 This file is just like any other repl.cnf file; you use replicate-do-table and replicate-wild-do-table parameters to identify single tables and groups of tables, respectively.